-It was our turn in 2015, and we started with the handbook (you can see the rest of our work for the society here).
+It was my turn in 2015, and I started with the handbook (you can see the rest of my work for the society here).
 Given the society’s remit, it needed to be something beautiful and functional, while not costing too much to produce.
 It also needed to be fairly small to avoid large postage costs.

-We put together this A6 booklet, with a utilitarian letterpress printed cover, red endpapers, and carefully typeset text pages.
-We used just two inks, and employed printers fists as graphic devices to prevent it all feeling too dry.
+I put together this A6 booklet, with a utilitarian letterpress printed cover, red endpapers, and carefully typeset text pages.
+I used just two inks, and employed ‘printers fists’ as graphic devices to prevent it all feeling too dry.